vywd/myEasyWeatherWidget/readme.txt

 + show weather
 + add to localstorage and quit from question forms 1 et.
-- обновлять каждый час
+- hourly refresh
-- динамические иконки
+- dynamic icons